xabra/python-language-reference/Python Cheatsheet.md

 Packages are collections of related modules organized into a tree file structure

-## Built-in Functions

-?????????

 ## TODO

 -- Finish Collections/Arrays/Iterators
 -- Add arguments to the table of string functions
+-- Built in functions/modules